Living-with-machines/TheLivingMachine/README.md

 Notebook `explore_by_concept.ipynb` uses aggregated predictions produced by the models to explore the affinity (using word2vec) between the masked expression and one of a number of concepts of historical interest.
 It produces two files (containing the same data, just in different format): `experiments/xxx_clusters.json` and `experiments/xxx_clusters.tsv`.

 Notebook `explore_data.ipynb` provides stats about the datasets more generally (number of sentences per dataset, etc).

+R script `machine_attributes_analysis.R` extracts the modifiers of the word _machine_ from the data.

+Notebook `machine_attributes_analysis.Rmd` performs the analysis of the modifiers of the word _machine_.